JesseBuckley/FilmQueryProject/README.md

 # FilmQueryProject
-This project takes information about films and actors from a database and using SQL select statements we can grab that information and use it to make a choice based application.
+This project takes information about films and actors from a database using the terminal and SQL with select statements throughout the code we can grab that information and use it to make a choice based application which lets us display films based on IDs, or Keywords.

 # Description
 When you run the FilmQueryApp you will be prompted with a menu like the following: